garethjevans/devops-playground-tutorial/README.md

 Defaulting enabling Kaniko for building container images: No
 ```

-It can take around 5 minutes to create the cluster, once this has completed the installation process will automatically kick in.
+It can take around 5 minutes to create the cluster, once this has completed we can launch the `jx boot` process:

 ```
-Select Jenkins installation type: Serverless Jenkins X Pipelines with Tekton
+jx boot
 ```

+Configure your gitconfig file

 ```
 ?
 Please enter the name you wish to use with git:  Gareth Evans